 Dr. Tali Gazit

-My primary research focus is Internet Psychology, specifically the study of social media communities such as WhatsApp groups, Facebook communities, and their respective leaders.
-My research investigates engagement on social media and its correlation with various well-being factors, personality traits, and other psychological aspects.
+My primary research focus is Internet Psychology, with particular emphasis on social media communities, including WhatsApp groups, Facebook communities, and their respective leaders.
+My research examines engagement in digital environments and its relationship with well-being, personality traits, social connectedness, and other psychological outcomes.

-I am particularly interested in studying how older adults interact with technology, leadership in the digital era, and phenomena like FoMO (Fear of Missing Out) and JoMO (Joy of Missing Out).
+I am particularly interested in studying how older adults interact with technology, leadership in the digital era, online communities, and phenomena such as FoMO (Fear of Missing Out) and JoMO (Joy of Missing Out).

 CV